 Integration guide

-Ruby on Rails integration guide for Ruby.
-Connect to an OpenAI-compatible endpoint with a base URL swap and keep the same request schema.
+Ruby on Rails Ruby guide for OpenAI-compatible APIs: set the base URL to https://api.abliteration.ai/v1, call /v1/chat/completions, and keep the same request schema.

 Updated 2026-01-06

-Ruby on Rails works with OpenAI-compatible APIs by switching the base URL and API key.
+Ruby on Rails works with OpenAI-compatible APIs by switching the base URL, API key, and model id.

 This guide shows a Ruby example plus a test vector you can run to validate responses.